Archery Elk Hunting Tips

 Another huge key, is to hunt with someone who is calling for you.
 Elk hunting alone is much more difficult, and very reliant on being experienced, sneaky and or lucky.
 Bulls will almost always circle the caller downwind, outside of bow range because they would rather smell the source of the calling and move in, than to just run in on a straight line based on sound alone.
 The shooter should be positioned from 50-100 yards out front, on the downwind side to pick up that bull on the loop.
 Also, many times, age class bulls will not come into calling and leave their cows so a hunter needs someone in back keeping him talking and distracted while the shooter sneaks in on the noise.
 If you don’t have a lot of experience your guide can be your partner and again increase your chance at success.
 He will also know how the elk move through the country which can help on those days when they just aren’t talking and an ambush or sitting water will be your only chance.

 Lastly, one of the things I see that limits many new elk hunters is their lack of physical condition.
 Elk Hunting in September are often at very high elevations in very steep terrain.
 Even if the terrain is mellow you still gotta be able to cover country quickly to cut off a moving herd.
-Elk are rarely lolly-gagging.
+Elk are rarely lollygagging.
 They are a critter on the move, and you have to keep up or listen to that bull cross the next ridge to be gone for the day.
-We use Train To Hunt as our workout program.
+Here’s a good workout program that we use.

 Long story short… you can be successful on your own but being outfitted is a quicker way to get-r-done and you will learn more quickly.
 So, find a good hunting consultant (who’s an archer) to make sure you are with the right outfitter.
 Get in shape and shoot your bow a lot.